AultCare is your healthcare advocate

 Hospital Outpatient Care: Care in a hospital that usually does not require an overnight stay.

-HSA Health Savings Account (HSA) - A type of savings account that lets you set aside money on a pre-tax basis to pay for qualified medical expenses.
-By using untaxed dollars in a Health Savings Account (HSA) to pay for deductibles, co-payments, coinsurance, and some other expenses, you may be able to lower your overall health care costs.
+Health Savings Account (HSA): A type of savings account that lets you set aside money on a pretax basis to pay for qualified medical expenses.
+By using untaxed dollars in a health savings account (HSA) to pay for deductibles, copayments, coinsurance and some other expenses, you may be able to lower your overall healthcare costs.
 HSA funds generally may not be used to pay premiums.

 Individual Responsibility Requirement: Sometimes called the “individual mandate,” the duty you may have to be enrolled in health coverage that provides minimum essential coverage.
 If you do not have minimum essential coverage, you may have to pay a penalty when you file your federal income tax return unless you qualify for a health coverage exemption.

-Maximum Out-of-Pocket Limit: Yearly amount the federal government sets as the most each individual or family can be required to pay in cost-sharing during the plan year for covered, in-network services.
-Applies to most types of health plans and insurance.
+Maximum Out-of-Pocket Limit: Yearly amount the federal government sets as the most each individual or family can be required to pay in cost sharing during the plan year for covered, in-network services.
+It applies to most types of health plans and insurance.
 This amount may be higher than the out-of-pocket limits stated for your plan.

-Medically Necessary: Healthcare services or supplies needed to prevent, diagnose, or treat an illness, injury, condition, disease, or its symptoms, including habilitation, and that meet accepted standards of medicine.
+Medically Necessary: Healthcare services or supplies needed to prevent, diagnose or treat an illness, injury, condition, disease or its symptoms, including habilitation, that meet accepted standards of medicine.

 Minimum Value Standard: A basic standard to measure the percent of permitted costs the plan covers.
 If you’re offered an employer plan that pays for at least 60%of the total allowed costs of benefits, the plan offers minimum value and you may not qualify for premium tax credits and cost-sharing reductions to buy a plan from the Marketplace.